mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 }
 ```

-Upon quick comparing, you would notice that lines of code have decreased by 30% and we are using
+Upon quick comparing, you would notice that lines of code have decreased by 30%, and we are using
 coroutines for doing the async call, which is the natural way of doing asynchronous programming in
 Kotlin.
 Let's check this with one more example.

 Use-case: As user, I should be notified immediately about any change in user visit info.
 This is
-more like observing the change in the value of visit count.
+more like observing the change to visit count.

 With Java SDK: